JAlcocerT/JAlcocerT/content/blog/hardw-pc-x300.md

 Using an **TP-Link Archer T3U (AC1300)**, which I upgraded to the **AC1300 T4U Plus** version.

-* The AC1300 is a dualband usb adapter (5ghz up to 867Mbps and 400Mbps on 2.4)
+* The AC1300 is a dualband usb adapter: (5ghz up to 867Mbps and 400Mbps on 2.4)

 ```sh
 ip addr show